-g.
-Possible Consequential Changes to the Commentary on Article 24

-14. These additions to the Commentary on Article 24 appear necessary:

-2. The Committee considers that the following extracts from the Commentary on paragraphs 1 to 4 of Article 24 of the OECD Model Convention are applicable to corresponding paragraphs of Article 24 (the additional comments that appear in square brackets, which are not part of the Commentary on the OECD Model Convention, have been inserted in order to reflect the differences between the provisions of the OECD Model Convention and those of this Model and also to specify the applicable paragraph/subparagraph of this Model):
+- g.
+Possible Consequential Changes to the Commentary on Article 24 - 14.
+These additions to the Commentary on Article 24 appear necessary: - 2.
+The Committee considers that the following extracts from the Commentary on paragraphs 1 to 4 of Article 24 of the OECD Model Convention are applicable to corresponding paragraphs of Article 24 (the additional comments that appear in square brackets, which are not part of the Commentary on the OECD Model Convention, have been inserted in order to reflect the differences between the provisions of the OECD Model Convention and those of this Model and also to specify the applicable paragraph/subparagraph of this Model):

-73. This paragraph is designed to end a particular form of discrimination resulting from the fact that in certain countries the deduction of interest, royalties, fees for technical services, payments underlying income from automated digital services and other disbursements allowed without restriction when the recipient is resident, is restricted or even prohibited when he is a non-resident.
+- 73. This paragraph is designed to end a particular form of discrimination resulting from the fact that in certain countries the deduction of interest, royalties, fees for technical services, payments underlying income from automated digital services and other disbursements allowed without restriction when the recipient is resident, is restricted or even prohibited when he is a non-resident.
 The same situation may also be found in the sphere of capital taxation, as regards debts contracted to a non-resident.
-It is however open to Contracting States to modify this provision in bilateral conventions to avoid its use for tax avoidance purposes.

-h.
-Possible Consequential Changes to the Commentary on Article 29 inserted in order to provide additional explanations or to reflect the differences between the provisions of the OECD Model Convention and those of this Model):
+It is however open to Contracting States to modify this provision in bilateral conventions to avoid its use for tax avoidance purposes. - h.
+Possible Consequential Changes to the Commentary on Article 29 - 15.
+These additions to the Commentary on Article 29 appear necessary: - 7.
+Paragraphs 8 through 10 of the Commentary describing the detailed version of Article 29 of the OECD Model provide (the modifications that appear in square brackets, which are not part of the Commentary on the OECD Model Convention, have been inserted in order to provide additional explanations or to reflect the differences between the provisions of the OECD Model Convention and those of this Model):